🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Below are a few of the top-rated Molokini snorkel trips.
 Each will have different start times and slightly different inclusions, so make sure you compare them to find one that’s right for you.

-• Molokini Crater and South Maui Coast Adventure from Kihei: 5/5 ⭐
+- Molokini Crater and South Maui Coast Adventure from Kihei: 5/5 β

-Get an early start and be one of the first to Molokini Crater.
-Departing at 7am, this 5-hour tour includes breakfast and lunch.
-After snorkeling the crystal clear waters of Molokini, you’ll head to ‘Turtle Town,’ stopping on the way to see some recent lava flows at La Perouse Bay.
+Start early and be one of the first to Molokini Crater with this 5-hour tour!
+The boat departs at 7am, with breakfast and lunch provided.
+After snorkeling the crystal clear waters of Molokini, you’ll stop to see recent lava flows at La Perouse Bay on your way to Turtle Town. - Molokini and Turtle Town Snorkel Tour with Lunch: 4.6/5 β

 South Maui Beaches